API Keys

 TL;DR

-- Generate keys in the dashboard Settings → API Keys
+- Generate keys in Organization Settings → API Keys

 - Use either